 Junto Profile: Athletik Health

-Recently, we caught up with serial founder Jean-Luc Neptune who is out to change the sports medicine landscape with his business partner Adam Banks.
+Recently, we caught up with serial founder Jean-Luc Neptune who is out to change the sports medicine landscape with his new business Athletik Health.

-With Athletik Health, JL and Adam hope to make receiving care easier and to reverse the trend of underconsumption in rehabilitation medicine and physical therapy services.
+With Athletik Health, JL hopes to make receiving care easier and to reverse the trend of underconsumption in rehabilitation medicine and physical therapy services.